erenyusufduran/path/09-blockchain/01-hyperledger/02-course/orderer-binary.md

 7. Similarly for the Kafka setup the configtx.yaml file need to modified for the `OrdererType` to Kafka.
 Genesis block need to be generated.
 This Genesis block is then used by the orderers in the network to connect to the Kafka cluster.
    - In Fabric 2.0, Kafka order type is deprecated. **So the recommandation in Fabric 2.0, use for OrdererType = `etcdraft`**

+## Kafka 101 // **DEPRECATED**

+Apache Kafka is an open-source, publish-subscribe message system.
+It provides;

+- High-Throughput
+- Durable & Real time
+- Highly Scalable
+- High Performance

+Orderers create to the blocks, and publish to the cluster.
+Peers receive the blocks as the subscriber of the messages and these messages are block data.

+Channels on Hyperledger Fabric are created as topics of the Kafka cluster.
+For example, in our sample setup we have the orderer channel, so there will be an orderer topic which will be for the orderer channel.

+Kafka installation depends on JAVA JRE8 and Apache ZooKeeper.
+In setup/kafka folder there is an install.sh file. start.sh and stop.sh for start and stop kafka server.